 So, what do you need to consider when planning these environmental fate studies?

 To start, it is vital to know the structure of the test substance and its physical and chemical properties, including its solubility and potential volatility.
 These characteristics influence study design and analytical approaches.

 The best study designs will utilize a radiolabeled form of the test substance to enable traceability.

 The most commonly used radiolabel is carbon-14 (C).
 The location of the radiolabel in the molecule is important as this determines whether the major degradation pathway can be followed.
-For substances of unknown or variable composition, complex reaction products or biological materials (UVCB substances), the method of radiolabeling needs careful consideration and you may wish to consult the regulatory authority to agree on the best approach.
+For substances of unknown or variable composition, complex reaction products or biological materials (UVCB substances), the method of radiolabeling needs careful consideration and you may wish to consult a regulatory authority to discern the best approach.

 While high-performance liquid chromatography (HPLC) with radiodetectors is the routine method for separation and quantification of test substance and degradates, mass spectroscopy can provide qualitative structural information.
 Where test substance levels are at the lower end of a system’s detection limit, off-line quantification is utilized to enhance detectability.

 3. Use Feasibility Studies to Help Increase Project Efficiency and Optimize Outcomes

 To maximize time and cost efficiency, run short, downsized, non-regulated studies to assess how a test substance will behave in a test system.
 These preliminary results can help you refine the definitive study approach.
 For example, by modifying incubation conditions, optimizing sampling intervals or fine-tuning analytics.
 If the modifications deviate significantly from the OECD guideline, then justify your choices and demonstrate the validity of the approach within the study report.

 4. Account for Everything: Mass Balance and Non-Extractable Residues